 Audrey takes another sip from her water bottle, leaving it about half full, “I don’t care when I graduate.
 I don’t want to go into broadcasting anymore.”

-Their journey brings them past the road to Innsmouth just as a battalion of golden tanks rumble past; a man wearing a flowing toga and golden Roman centurion armor rides atop the head tank like a colonel leading a cavalry charge.
+Their journey takes them past the road to Innsmouth just as a battalion of crimson and gold tanks rumble past; a man wearing a flowing toga and golden Roman centurion armor rides atop the head tank like a colonel leading a cavalry charge.
 He sees the girls walking and orders his company to stop.
 He dismounts and runs over to them.
 “Taylor,” he says, “what are you and your friends doing out here?
 You should be taking shelter.
 Can you not see that all is coming to an end?”

 Taylor turns and recognizes the man as her boss, “Oh, Mr. Calway, could you tell my girlfriend that changing majors this late in college is a horrible idea.”

 Gaius Calway raised an eyebrow and looks quickly at the wanton destruction around him, “Girls I don’t believe that is very, important, right now.”